 Data Collection A semi-structured interview format was used in both student interviews and the faculty focus group.
 This is a format in which predetermined open-ended questions are asked of each participant, but the interviewer can deviate and ask follow-up questions to gain more information or insight about a response (DiCicco-Bloom & Crabtree, 2006).
 Due to varying levels of English among the students, a faculty member who was a native-Arabic speaker translated during the interviews.

 Data sources included five face-to-face student interviews and a faculty focus group.
-An interview format was used with students instead of a focus group due to timing considerations as most of the students did not drive and came and left the campus at different times.
+An interview format was used with students instead of a focus group due to timing considerations, as most of the students did not drive and came and left the campus at different times.
 The same interview format was used with each student.

 Students were asked a question in English, followed by the translator’s oral translation of the question in Arabic.
 Follow-up questions depended upon the student responses.
 Four out of five students mostly responded to questions in a mixture of Arabic and English.
 One student answered questions in English only.

 Seven faculty participated in the recorded faculty focus group.
 The focus group met during an early afternoon in an empty classroom at the college and met for approximately 90 minutes.
 Initial open questions were asked that allowed the group to answer and respond to each other.
 Follow-up questions were often more specific and used to garner more focused responses (see DiCicco-Bloom & Crabtree, 2006).